Little Sisters of the Poor v. Azar

 Share this Case

 The unanimous decision by the Supreme Court and the President’s executive order were big wins for the Little Sisters.
 But that does not mean anyone lost.
-As the Little Sisters have argued all along, the solution in no way bars the government from providing these services to women who want them as long as the government stops trying to take over the Little Sisters’ health plan.
-In fact, any alternative delivery method the government chooses would likely be able to be applied—not only to women in religious plans—but to the tens of millions of women in corporate and government plans HHS had previously exempted from the mandate.
+As the Little Sisters had argued all along, the solution in no way bars the government from providing these services to women who want them.
+In fact, any alternative delivery method the government chooses could likely be applied not only to women in religious plans, but to the tens of millions of women in corporate and government plans HHS had previously exempted from the mandate.
 In the end, the government was able to both provide the mandated services free of charge to any woman who wanted them and accommodate the Little Sisters’ religious beliefs.